Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 Please Be Aware

-In cases where foreign corporations (non-residents) without an office in Japan import goods, failure to properly prepare an Importer of Record (IOR) through an Attorney for Customs Procedures (ACP) or similar means can result in goods being held at customs, leading to significant delays and costs.
+- In cases where foreign corporations (non-residents) without an office in Japan import or export goods, failure to properly prepare an Importer of Record (IOR) or Exporter of Record (EOR) through an Attorney for Customs Procedures (ACP) or similar means can result in goods being held at customs, leading to significant delays and costs.
 To avoid such risks, please make thorough preparations.

 Why choose us?